yuruwang26/ELAP-seq-v4/README.md

 Save the resulting .bed file as HeLa-peaks.bed

 ## 3. the downstream analysis uses a single command : ELAP-seq.sh
-This command include the following steps:
+This command include the following six steps:

 ### 1. Call arrested sites inside and outside of the IP peaks.
 This process includes two steps: